AdobeDocs/campaign-classic.en/help/migration/using/migrating-in-windows-for-adobe-campaign-7.md

 1. Mid-sourcing server.
 1. Marketing server.

-Before going on to the next step, run a full test of the new installation, make sure there are no regressions and that everything works by following all the recommendations in the [General configurations](../../migration/using/general-configurations.md) section.
+Before going on to the next step, run a full test of the new installation, make sure there are no regressions and that everything works by following all the recommendations in [this page](../../migration/using/general-configurations.md).

 ## Delete the previous version {#deleting-and-cleansing-adobe-campaign-previous-version}